mmoskon/BioProc/README.md

 Implementation of the compiler and examples of different programs and their analysis is available in `compiler` folder.
 The main files are as follows:
 * `compiler/generate_model.py`: implementation of the biological compiler,
 * `compiler/simulate_program.py`: simulator that uses the compiler to generate an ODE-based model and simulates its dynamics with the given parameter set,
-* [`compiler/simulate_processor.ipynb`](compiler/simulate_processor.ipynb): interactive Python notebook with the description of the biological processor language syntax and with the examples of different programs and their analysis.
+* [`compiler/simulate_processor.ipynb`](compiler/simulate_processor.ipynb): interactive Python notebook with the description of the biological compiler, the processor language syntax and with the examples of different programs and their analysis.

 ## Data
 Data and results are available in the following folders: